Cybersecurity Insurance Demand and Supply Dynamics

 One significant factor insurers consider is the size and type of the insured organization.
 Larger companies often face higher risks due to their extensive digital infrastructure and valuable data.
 Additionally, the industry in which the organization operates is also taken into account, as certain sectors, such as healthcare or finance, may be more susceptible to cyberattacks.

-See also Cybersecurity Risk Reporting and Insurance
+See also Legal Framework of Cybersecurity Insurance

 Insurers also evaluate the security measures implemented by the insured, including their cybersecurity protocols and incident response capabilities.
 Other factors that influence premium calculation include historical loss experience, policy limits, and deductible amounts.